Ayn Rand Institute (ARI)

 December 30, 2004

-The ARI sent out a press release stating that the “U.S. Should Not Help Tsunami Victims” days after the South Asian tsunami which killed over 230,000 people in fourteen countries.
+The Ayn Rand Institute sent out a press release and Op-Ed stating that the “U.S. Should Not Help Tsunami Victims” days after the South Asian tsunami which killed over 230,000 people in fourteen countries.

 The Boston Globe wrote, “That's certainly one way to keep alive the spirit of the author of 'The Fountainhead' and 'Atlas Shrugged,' for whom altruism was a dirty word and the productive, heroic pursuit of one's own happiness the highest ideal.
 After widespread ridicule, the Institute removed the statement from its website, offering the clarification that it was opposed to all government-sponsored charitable giving (since the money isn't the government's to give), and that singling out this instance, just now, was 'inappropriate'.”